qcri-social/AIDR/Installation-instructions.md

 # 2. Collector (aidr-collector)

 * Build using maven following the instructions above; this should generate a file `aidr-collector-X.war`
+* In `utils/Config.java`, appropriately set the configuration parameters.
+Note that the FETCHER_REST_URI and the PERSISTER_REST_URI should match the actual URI's used.
+* Appropriately set the `fetchMainUrl` in the `system.properties` file under `aidr-manager`.
 * Deploy `aidr-collector-X.war` to Glassfish following the instructions above.

 ## Running